-- The annotation(SourceDirectory="modelica:/ModelicaLibraryName/Resources/Source"), gives the location for source files.
+• The annotation(SourceDirectory="modelica:/ModelicaLibraryName/Resources/Source"), gives the location for source files.
 The preceding one is the default and need not be specified; but another location could be specified by using an URI name for the source directory, see section 13.5.
-It is not specified how they are built. - The annotation(License="modelica:/ModelicaLibraryName/Resources/Licenses/MyLicense.txt"), gives the license file for the function.
-The license files are human-readable files containing the license conditions.
-It is analogous to the License-annotation for a top-level class, see section 18.10.
+It is not specified how they are built.